 - Personal relationships.
-The Group has a zero tolerance policy for personal relationships involving any director and/or any officer or employee of the Group or its affiliates.
+The Group has a zero tolerance policy for personal relationships involving any director and any officer or employee of the Group or its affiliates.
 For purposes of this Code, a “personal relationship” is a close personal and/or romantic/sexual relationship.
 In addition to creating conflicts of interest, such relationships can go awry and result in workplace friction, deterioration of employee morale, actual or perceived acts of favoritism, and even the potential for claims of sexual harassment.

 3. Corporate Opportunities.

-Directors are prohibited from: (a) taking for themselves personally opportunities related to the Group’s business; (b) using the Group’s property, information, or position for personal gain; or (c) competing with the Group for business opportunities, provided, however, if the Group’s disinterested directors determine that the Group will not pursue an opportunity that relates to the Group’s business, a director may do so.
+Directors are prohibited from: (a) taking for themselves personally opportunities related to the Group’s business; (b) using the Group’s property, information, or position for personal gain; or (c) competing with the Group for business opportunities; provided, however, if the Group’s disinterested directors determine that the Group will not pursue an opportunity that relates to the Group’s business, a director may do so.

 Directors must protect and hold confidential all non-public information that comes to them, from whatever source, in their capacity as a director, except when disclosure is authorized by the Board or legally mandated.
-Accordingly, directors may not: (a) use confidential information for their own personal benefit or to benefit persons or entities outside the Group; or (b) disclose confidential information outside the Group, either during or after their service as directors, except with express or implied permission of the Board or as may be otherwise required by law.
+Accordingly, directors may not: (a) use confidential information for their own personal benefit or to benefit persons or entities outside the Group; or (b) disclose confidential information outside the Group, either during or after their service as directors, except, in each case, with express or implied permission of the Board or as may be otherwise required by law.

 For purposes of this Code, “confidential information” includes all non-public information entrusted to or obtained by a director by reason of his or her position as a director of the Group, whether the information relates to the Group or a third party.
 Confidential information includes, but is not limited to, non-public information that might be of use to competitors or harmful to the Group or its customers if disclosed, such as: